rodnolan/Ant-Build-Script/README.md

 2. Set the name attribute to something project specific in <project default="build" basedir="." name="projectName">.

-3. Set the values for the properties on lines 37 to 51 according to your needs.
+3. Set the values for the properties according to your needs.

 4. Ensure that Development Mode is turned on for your PlayBook and/or BB10.

 5. Open a command prompt and navigate to your project's root directory (where build.xml is located).

 6. If you haven't already done so, create and deploy a debug token to your target device(s).
-This requires you to have configured your signing keys.
-Also note that this must be done every 30 days since debug tokens do not last forever.
+This must be done every 30 days since debug tokens do expire.
+To create debug tokens and signed applications you must apply for and configure code signing keys.
+See https://www.blackberry.com/SignedKeys/ for more information.

 ```{project-root-folder}:/>ant createAndDeployDebugToken```